Compression Codes

 If lᵢ = log₂(1/pᵢ)

-then L(C) = ∑ᵢ pᵢ·log₂(1/pᵢ) = H(p)
+then L(c) = ∑ᵢ pᵢ·log₂(1/pᵢ) = H(p)

 .